terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/time-travel.md

 *How-to Time Travel To navigate to a specific commit*

+Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md), created different [branches](./branch-projects.md)

 ## Get the branch commits list

 You can use the WOQL library method to get you branch commit using pagination